Lebanese Lemon Lentil Soup

 Heat the olive oil in a large saucepan over medium heat.
 Sauté the onion and carrot until soft.

+Then, add the garlic, cumin, and turmeric, and sauté for 30 seconds.
 Sautéing the spices before adding liquid helps them “bloom”, which releases their flavor.
 And the aromas are heavenly!

-Then, add the red lentils and chicken stock, and cook for 18–20 minutes, or until the lentils are tender.
+Add the red lentils and chicken stock, and cook for 18–20 minutes, or until the lentils are tender.

 While the lentils cook, chop some veggies, get out some hummus, and warm up some pita bread to serve with the soup.
 To warm pita bread in the oven, wrap the pita in foil and place in a 350°F oven for 5–8 minutes, or until warm.
+You can also toast it on low in the toaster (I set mine to “1”).

 Garnish it with cilantro and a drizzle of olive oil.
 Crushed pita chips on top are delicious, too!